jessicarush/javascript-notes/this_identifier.md

 ### Apply Invocation Pattern

+The `apply()` is very similar to the `call()` method described briefly above in *The Calling Object*.
+The syntax is almost identical.
+The fundamental difference is that following the first parameter, call() accepts an argument list, while apply() accepts a single array of arguments.

-The `apply` method lets us call a function with a given `this` value and an array of other arguments.
-The syntax is `function.apply(thisArg, [argsArray])` For example:
+The `apply()` method lets us call a function with a given object to be used for the `this` value along with an array of other arguments.
+The syntax is `function.apply(thisArg, [additionalArgs])` For example:

 ```javascript
 console.log(Math.max(1, 10, 12, 5));  // 12